 - Using the same skillet, add the olive oil and red peppers, mushrooms, bean sprouts, and green onions.
 Stir fry the veggies until tender but still crisp.
 Add the Hoisin sauce to the veggies, toss and remove from the skillet to cool.

 - Slice the duck breasts thinly and horizontally.

 - Take the spring roll wrappers and dip them in cold water, two at a time.
 Lay them individually on a clean kitchen towel.

 - Take about a quarter-cup of the vegetable mixture and place it about 1½ inches in from the edge of the wrapper.
 Lay slices of duck meat on top of the veggie mixture.
-Fold the edge nearest to you over the filing.
+Fold the edge nearest to you over the filling.
 Then fold the sides in and roll the spring roll up (there are often directions on how to roll the wraps right on the package).
 At this point, the spring rolls can be wrapped in a damp towel and refrigerated for up to an hour.